 Like some of the meals described above, green eggs can also be used as a starter, snack or main course.

 Always found in Lisbon’s taverns, but also in top restaurants, green eggs are a simple delicacy to make, although it takes some patience to cook a good platter of them.
-One thing’s for sure: everyone will love it!
+One thing’s for sure: everyone will love them!

 Fava Rica